 Please do not bring valuables to the theatre.
 CCCT is not responsible for lost or damaged clothing or personal belongings.

 We start each day at 9 am with games and exercises, so it is important to be on time!
-Also, please make arrangements for your child to be picked up promptly at 4:00 p.m.
+Also, please make arrangements for your child to be picked up promptly at 3:30 p.m.
 CCCT does not provide supervision before or after camp.
-A fee of $15 will be charged for all late pickups.